fredemmott/XRFrameTools/README.md

 P states higher than 12 should not be reachable while the PC as a whole is not in a sleep state.

-Being in a high P-state is not a bottleneck if it has been reached due to low GPU load; it is a problem if it has been reached due to power or thermal limits.
+Being in a high P-state is not necessarily a bottleneck if it has been reached due to low GPU load; it is a problem if it has been reached due to power or thermal limits.
+If your card is rapidly flicking between various P-states, you may want to change your NVIDIA/Windows performance profile to 'high performance', as this can introduce stutters.

 ## Warning about misleading numbers